 LHRH agonists are given by injection or implanted under the skin.
 LHRH agonists available in the United States that are used to treat prostate cancer can include:

 Leuprolide (Lupron, Eligard)

 Orchiectomy is a surgical procedure to remove one or both testicles.
 Removal of the testicles can reduce the level of testosterone in the blood by 90-95%.
 This type of treatment is permanent and irreversible.

 LHRH antagonists act by preventing the luteinizing hormone from binding to its receptors in the pituitary gland.
 Doing that prevents the signal to the testicles to start producing androgens.
-The results is a lowered level of androgens in the body, without causing the flare that agonists cause.
+The result is a lowered level of androgens in the body without causing the flare that agonists cause.

 One LHRH antagonist, degarelix (Firmagon), is currently approved to treat advanced prostate cancer in the United States.
 It is given by injection.

 While LHRH agonists and antagonists can slow the testicles from making androgens, they cannot block the adrenal glands and prostate cancer cells from producing androgens.
 Even though the amounts of androgens they produce are small, it can be enough to support the growth of more prostate cancer cells.

 Drugs to help prevent this are called androgen synthesis inhibitors.
 These drugs block testosterone production by inhibiting an enzyme called CYP17.

 Ketoconazole, aminoglutethimide, and abiraterone acetate (Zytiga) are three androgen synthesis inhibitors that are approved in the United States.
 All are given as pills to be swallowed.

 Androgens have to bind to a protein in the prostate cell called an androgen receptor to promote cell growth.
 Antiandrogens drugs can block the action of male hormones and will bind to these receptors so that the androgens cannot.
 This slows the growth of prostate cancer cells.